 6. Be accountable – Excuses are not necessary if you pay attention.
 If there is a problem, own it or fix it.
 We all rely on others to get the job done.
 Stay in close contact with your team, set reminders to be proactive on deadlines for deliverables, and leave room to mitigate an issue internally before it becomes the client's problem.

 7. Full Service – Expand your value with all available touchpoints to deepen the relationship.
-You can extend past the initial client investment by following the first six steps.
+Following the first six steps, you can extend past the initial client investment.
 Clients will see the value in you and your product, and with time for trust to build, you can grow their involvement and the budget.

 It's out of my hands